MLMV/GetCleanDataProject/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 More information on each source file is in README_SMARTLAB.txt which is included in this repo.

-The script is divided in sections that load, merge, subset, group and summarize, and then export the data.The output data is included in this repo in the file run_analysis.txt.
+The script is divided in sections that load, merge, subset, group and summarize, and then export the data.

+The output data is included in this repo in the file run_analysis.txt.

 A codebook with descriptions of the output is in the file codebook.txt.